awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 ## Creating the OrganizationAccountAccessRole in an Invited Member Account<a name="orgs_manage_accounts_create-cross-account-role"></a>

-By default, if you create a member account as part of your organization, AWS automatically creates a role in the account that grants admin permissions to delegated IAM users in the master account\.
+By default, if you create a member account as part of your organization, AWS automatically creates a role in the account that grants administrator permissions to delegated IAM users in the master account\.
 By default, that role is named `OrganizationAccountAccessRole`\.
 For more information, see [Accessing a Member Account That Has a Master Account Access Role](#orgs_manage_accounts_access-cross-account-role)\.

-However, member accounts that you *invite* to join your organization ***do not*** automatically get an admin role created\.
+However, member accounts that you *invite* to join your organization ***do not*** automatically get an administrator role created\.
 You have to do this manually, as shown in the following procedure\.
 This essentially duplicates the role automatically set up for created accounts\.
 We recommend that you use the same name, `OrganizationAccountAccessRole`, for your manually created roles for consistency and ease of remembering\.

-**To create an AWS Organizations admin role in a member account \(console\)**
+**To create an AWS Organizations administrator role in a member account \(console\)**

-1. Sign in to the Identity and Access Management \(IAM\) console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWS Identity and Access Management \(IAM\) console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the member account that has permissions to create IAM roles and policies\.

 1. In the IAM console, navigate to **Roles**, and then choose**Create Role**\.

 1. Choose **Another AWS account**\.

-1. Type the 12\-digit account ID number of the master account that you want to grant admin access to\.
+1. Type the 12\-digit account ID number of the master account that you want to grant administrator access to\.

 1. For this role, because the accounts are internal to your company, you should not choose **Require external ID**\.
 For more information about the external ID option, see [When Should I Use the External ID?](http://docs.aws.amazon.com/IAM/latest/UserGuide//id_roles_create_for-user_externalid.html#external-id-use) in the *IAM User Guide*\.

-1. If you have MFA enabled and configured, you can optionally choose to require authentication using a multi\-factor authentication \(MFA\) device\.
+1. If you have MFA enabled and configured, you can optionally choose to require authentication using an MFA device\.
 For more information about MFA, see [Using Multi\-Factor Authentication \(MFA\) in AWS](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.

 1. On the **Attach permissions policies** page, choose the AWS managed policy named `AdministratorAccess`, and then choose **Next: Review**\.